-All art sales are tracked and allocated to individual artists fund.
-Arts of Life retains 40% of sales to offset program costs and artist receives 60% of sales in the form of a monthly stipend.
+All art sales are tracked and allocated to individual artists’ funds.
+Arts of Life retains 40% of sales to offset program costs and the artist receives 60% of sales in the form of a monthly stipend.

 Can I take pictures in the studio?

-We love when people respectfully share photos of our studio and artwork with their social circles.
-Our artists and staff appreciate you checking with them first before photos are taken on site and refrain from using a flash.
+We love it when people respectfully share photos of our studio and artwork with their social circles.
+Our artists and staff appreciate you checking with them first before photos are taken on-site and refrain from using a flash.
 We ask that our artists and the studio be credited in photos that are posted online.
-Any photos were taken to cause harm or with ill intent are not permissible.
+Any photos that are taken to cause harm or with ill intent are not permissible.